VDA5050/VDA5050/VDA5050_EN_V1.md

 Actions that are to be executed on an edge must only run while the AGV is on the edge (see 6.10.2).

 Actions that are triggered on nodes can run as long as they need to run.
-Actions on nodes should be self-terminating (e.g. an audio signal that lasts for five seconds, or a pick action that is finished after picking up a load) or should be formulated pairwise (e.g. activateWarningLights and deactivateWarningLights), although there may be exceptions.
+Actions on nodes should be self-terminating (e.g., an audio signal that lasts for five seconds or a pick action, that is finished after picking up a load) or should be formulated pairwise (e.g., activateWarningLights and deactivateWarningLights), although there may be exceptions.

-The following section presents predefined actions that must be used by the AGV if the AGVs capabilities map to the action description.
+The following section presents predefined actions that must be used by the AGV, if the AGVs capabilities map to the action description.
 If there is a sensible way to use the defined parameters, they must be used.
-Additional parameters can be defined if they are needed to execute an action successfully.
+Additional parameters can be defined, if they are needed to execute an action successfully.

 If there is no way to map some action to one of the actions of the following section, the AGV manufacturer can define additional actions that must be used by master control.